Skip to main content

 Close-knit leaders are the first step to building a healthy organization.
 A good leadership team should be small (3-10 people), with 5 core ingredients: Trust, constructive conflict, commitment, accountability and results.

-In the book /our full summary we elaborate on each of these 5 components and how to build them.
-[One of Lencioni’s earlier books, Overcoming the Five Dysfunctions of a Team, focuses exclusively on these 5 components].
+In our full version of The Advantage summary, we elaborate on each of these 5 components and how to build them.
 In essence:

 In a cohesive team, members are so comfortable with one another that they are willing to be vulnerable.
 There’s no need to hide mistakes or weaknesses.
 Instead, members can openly admit if they’ve screwed up or need help.
 This frees people up to focus fully on contributing to the team objectives.
-In the book / full summary we elaborate on exercises/tools that you can use to build trust.
+In the complete book summary, you’ll get details on exercises/tools that you can use to build trust.

 Master conflict, such that team members can have constructive and passionate debates on important issues and agree to disagree.
-In the book / full summary we look at the ideal level of conflict and how to help people overcome their natural aversion to conflict.
+In the 16-page summary, we look at the ideal level of conflict and how to help people overcome their natural aversion to conflict.

 Without commitment, people may smile and nod on the surface, but do little to support the decision.
-In the book / full summary we look at how to establish a common understanding and commitment in the team.
+In the complete version of The Advantage summary, we look at how to establish a common understanding and commitment in the team.

 For a team to achieve its goals, every member must be held accountable for the decisions made.
-In the book / full summary we look at what it means for leaders and team members to one another accountable for both behaviors and results.
+In our full summary, you’ll get a look at what it means for leaders and team members to one another accountable for both behaviors and results.

 There are many distractions—such as ego, personal career, or budgets—that keep team members from focusing on results.
 With the 4 preceding components, it’ll be easier to overcome such distractions to focus on results.